christinetsak/Streamliner/README.md

 * Streamflow - Unlimited repetitions, runs until cancellation is requested
 * Workflow - Fixed iterations

-# What kind of blocks does Streamliner support?
+# What kind of blocks does Streamliner support??

 Streamliner supports a number of standard blocks.
 The blocks supported are listed below: